Comparisons

 Are auto-investing apps better than a 401(k)?

 Different products.
 A 401(k) is an employer-sponsored retirement plan with tax advantages (and sometimes an employer match) that auto-investing apps can't replicate.
 If you have access to a 401(k) with a match, contribute enough to capture the match first — that's usually the highest expected-return dollar in your budget.
 Auto-investing apps fit alongside a 401(k), not in place of it.
-For non-retirement savings or for a kid's Trump Account, the comparison is more direct.
+For ordinary non-retirement, taxable savings, the comparison is more direct.

 Which app is best for investing small amounts?

 Any of them can handle small amounts — all of them support fractional shares.
-The meaningful differences are: (1) whether there's a monthly subscription eating into small balances (Slyce and Robinhood base are $0; Acorns / Stash / Betterment charge), and (2) whether the buys happen automatically on your spending or require you to set up deposits.
-At small-dollar amounts, the subscription math matters.
-A $3/month fee against $10/month of round-ups is a 30% drag.
+The meaningful differences are: (1) the fee against a small balance — Robinhood's base tier and free fractional-share brokers are $0, while Slyce ($9.99/month flat), Acorns, Stash, and Betterment all charge — and (2) whether the buys happen automatically on your spending or require you to set up deposits.
+At small-dollar amounts, the subscription math matters: any flat monthly fee, Slyce's included, is a heavy percentage of a tiny balance, so a free DIY app is the cheaper route if pure cost is the goal.

 Is it worth using an auto-investing app in 2026?